-- a) A four-year Bachelor's degree in Social Work. - Students enrolling for this programme must provide proof of registration as Social Worker as required by the Act on Social Service Professions 1978 (Act 110 of 1978).
+- a) A four-year bachelor's degree on NQF level 8 in Social Work. - Students enrolling for this programme must provide proof of registration as Social Worker as required by the Act on Social Service Professions 1978 (Act 110 of 1978).